U.S. fund managers await more drops in European stocks before buying

-NEW YORK, June 29 (Reuters) - European shares fell broadly Monday as Greece edged closer to defaulting on its debt, yet some U.S. equity fund managers said that they were waiting for further declines before they considered it a buying opportunity.
+NEW YORK (Reuters) - European shares fell broadly Monday as Greece edged closer to defaulting on its debt, yet some U.S. equity fund managers said that they were waiting for further declines before they considered it a buying opportunity.

 The Euro Stoxx 600 fell 2.6 percent to 386.17, a level it last touched on June 19.
 For the year, the index was up 12.7 percent even with Monday’s declines.